 Individual Taxpayer Identification Number (ITIN) A 9-digit tax processing number that became available on July 1, 1996, for certain nonresident and resident aliens, their spouses, and dependents.
 The ITIN is only available from the IRS for those individuals who cannot obtain a Social Security Number (SSN).
 To obtain an ITIN, complete IRS Form W-7 Application for IRS Individual Identification Number.

-Preparer Tax Identification Number (PTIN) An 8-digit identification number which must also contain either a P or an S at the beginning.
+Preparer Tax Identification Number (PTIN) An 8-digit identification number which must also contain a P at the beginning.
 These are used if a paid preparer does not want to disclose their Social Security Number (SSN) on the returns they prepare.
 If they use a PTIN, they will meet the requirement under IRC section 6109(a)(4) of furnishing their identifying number on returns they prepare.
 The PTIN cannot be used in place of the Employer Identification Number (EIN) of the tax preparation firm.